 "What can you do for us?
-I really don't see why we need your services," the CEO interjected.
+I really don't see why we need your communications services," the CEO interjected.
 He was clearly a man who preferred to be elsewhere.

 "Well," I smiled to him and took a deep breath, "as I was saying, I familiarized myself with your technology and looked up some of your competitors.
 The speed and accuracy of your technology blows your competition away according to independent analysis!
 Really, congratulations, you have the most outstanding numbers in your field, amazing stuff.
 Unfortunately, when I Googled your industry and products, your name never appears before the fifth page.
 In the long run, it doesn't matter if you have the best product if nobody knows you're there."